buddhist-uni/buddhist-uni.github.io/_content/articles/mindfulness-intervention-to-youth-issues-in-vietnam_le-trieu.md

   - mindfulness
 ---

-Handicapped and at-risk Vietnamese youths share their appreciation and enthusiasm for a mindfulness meditation course.
+Handicapped and at-risk Vietnamese youths share their appreciation of and enthusiasm for a mindfulness meditation course.